Lifting the Bar: Disputes and inquiries

-In the first edition of Lifting the Bar we have focused on the area of disputes and inquiries.
+In our first edition we have focused on the area of disputes and inquiries.
 Eleven leading female junior counsel have been profiled and it’s truly amazing to read about their experiences and stories during their time at the bar.
 We have learned so much from their generous contributions.

 Use this publication when it is time to prepare a shortlist of barristers in the area of disputes and inquiries for a matter, or when you are providing instructions on who to brief.
 You will be able to consider and include at least one of these featured barristers – so keep this handy!

-Complete the form below to receive a copy of the Lifting the Bar
+Complete the form to receive a copy of the Lifting the Bar

 Managing climate change-related risks in the financial system

 Risks posed by climate change to the stability of the US financial system.

 GDPR decision slaps down Privacy Shield and imposes strict conditions on Standard Contractual Clauses – implications for Australian organisations

 Impacts for Australian entities who are either directly subject to the GDPR or receiving personal data from the EEA.

 Consequences for Project Finance due to COVID-19 Staffing Reductions on Construction Sites

 Mandatory staffing reductions on construction sites and the consequential impacts for developers and project finance.